Leuprolide and norethindrone

 Usual Adult Dose for Endometriosis:

-Leuprolide: 3.75 mg IM once a month or 11.25 mg IM once every three months
+-Initial dose: leuprolide: 3.75 mg IM once a month plus norethindrone 5 mg orally once a day

 What other drugs will affect leuprolide and norethindrone?